LifeScopeLabs/lifescope-etl/tutorial/step-3.md

 Search for the LambdaInvoke policy you just made, check it, then click Attach Policy.

 #### Create Lambda functions
-Next we're going to creating four lambda functions for some recurring tasks that will be run, as well as a migration script.
+Next we're going to creating six lambda functions for some recurring tasks that will be run, as well as a migration script.
 Follow this general flow for each of them, paying attention to instructions specific to a given function.
-You must create the 'worker' function before the 'live-consumer' function, as the latter needs the ARN of the former as an Environment Variable.
+You must create a 'worker' function before the corresponding 'consumer' function, as the latter needs the ARN of the former as an Environment Variable.

 Go to https://console.aws.amazon.com/lambda/home and click ‘Create a Lambda function’.
 Make sure you are in the eu-west-1, us-east-1, or us-west-2 regions.

 For the blueprint select ‘Blank Function’.

-For live-generator and live-consumer, you will want to create a Trigger of type 'CloudWatch Events'.
+For generator and consumer functions, you will want to create a Trigger of type 'CloudWatch Events'.
 The Rule type should be 'Schedule expression'.
 We suggest that the expression for these triggers be 'rate(1 minute)', though you can go higher if you want.
 When you create a rule for the first function, it will be saved under the name you gave it; for the second function, you can just select that rule instead of creating a new one.